 A proprietary repository software was developed in Perl and PHP.
 The requirements are: a server supporting CGI and PHP, SQLite as the search engine backend, as well as freely available tools for XML validation and transformation, and for checksum calculation.
+We use xmllint, xslt-proc, and md5sum, respectively.
 For the OAI-PMH interface we adapted the freely available file based OAI-PMH2 XMLFile data provider version 2.1 (Suleman, 2002).